Milkessa-eng/Milkessa-eng/README.md

 - 👋 Hi, I’m @Milkessa-eng
-- 👀 I’m interested in ML, AI and DS.
 - My Passion is in ML,AI, Computer Vision and Electronics areas
 - 📫 How to reach me ... milkynegeri@gmail.com